 In very rare cases, a delayed effusion may occur around the prosthesis, which may require a puncture performed through ultrasound, using appropriate cytological studies.

-During the cytological studies, lymphomatous cells were found that force the removal of the fibrotic capsule, although there was no certainty of a connection between this reaction and the breast implant.
+During the cytological studies, lymphomatous cells were found that forced the removal of the fibrotic capsule, although there was no certainty of a connection between this reaction and the breast implant.

 Explanatory note on breast reconstruction using prostheses

 It is carried out under general anesthesia in a half-sitting position

 The cuts are in the fold under the breast, or, in extreme cases, below the areola.
 The cuts are always very short.

 Suction drainage is installed on each side for several days.